- “After these things”

 Psalm 2:1-3, 12: “Why are the nations in an uproar and the peoples devising a vain thing?
-The kings of the earth take their stand and the rulers take counsel together against Adonai and against M’shico (מְשִׁיחֽוֹ-His Messiah, His Anointed), saying, ‘Let us tear their fetters apart and cast away their cords from us!’
+The kings of the earth take their stand and the rulers take counsel together against HaShem and against M’shico (מְשִׁיחֽוֹ-His Messiah, His anointed one), saying, ‘Let us tear their fetters apart and cast away their cords from us!’
 He who sits in the heavens laughs, the Lord scoffs at them…Do homage to the Son, that He not become angry, and you perish in the way, for His wrath may soon be kindled.
 How blessed are all who take refuge in Him!”

 Messiah the Great High Priest:

-Psalm 110: “Adonai says to my Lord: ‘Sit at My right hand until I make Your enemies a footstool for your feet.’
-Adonai will stretch forth Your strong scepter from Zion, saying, ‘Rule in the midst of Your enemies.’
+Psalm 110: “HaShem says to my Lord: ‘Sit at My right hand until I make Your enemies a footstool for your feet.’
+HaShem will stretch forth Your strong scepter from Zion, saying, ‘Rule in the midst of Your enemies.’
 Your people will volunteer freely in the day of your power; in holy array, from the womb of the dawn, your youth are to you as the dew.
-Adonai has sworn and will not change His mind, ‘You are a priest forever according to the order of Malki-Tzedek (מַלְכִּי־צֶדֶק),.’
+HaShem has sworn and will not change His mind, ‘You are a priest forever according to the order of Malki-Tzedek (מַלְכִּי־צֶדֶק),.’
 The Lord is at Your right hand; He will shatter kings in the day of His wrath.
 He will judge among the nations, He will fill them with corpses, He will shatter the chief men over a broad country.
 He will drink from the brook by the wayside; therefore He will lift up His head.”

 Psalm 22:1-2: “Eli, Eli, why have You forsaken me?
 Far from my deliverance are the words of my groaning.
 O Eli, I cry by day, but You do not answer; and by night, but I have no rest.”